turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 .catch((error) => console.error({ error }))
 ```

 While we wait for the server to return our response, the rest of our application can continue executing other code in the meantime.
-Once the response object is available, our first .then() block will fire.
+Once the response object is available, our first `.then()` block will fire.
 The response object returns a lot of extra information that we don't necessarily need.
-All we want in this scenario is a JSON object of our discussions data which we can get by calling response.json().
+All we want in this scenario is a JSON object of our discussions data which we can get by calling `response.json()`.

-Converting the body to a JSON data structure with response.json() actually returns another Promise.
+Converting the body to a JSON data structure with `response.json()` actually returns another Promise.
 (Converting the data to a particular type can take significant time, which is why we have this additional Promise step before we can begin working with out data.)
-Because we're getting another Promise object back, we can simply chain another .then() block where we actually receive our project data.
-We can then render it to the DOM with our imaginary renderDiscussions() function.
+Because we're getting another Promise object back, we can simply chain another `.then()` block where we actually receive our project data.
+We can then render it to the DOM with our imaginary `renderDiscussions()` function.
+Notice how we are using another `.then()` statement.
+This is called Promise Chaining.
+We do this because each `.then()` results in a new Promise.

-If for any reason the request failed, the .catch() block will be fired and we will log the error to the console.
+If for any reason the request failed, the `.catch()` block will be fired and we will log the error to the console.

 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)